DMI

 Tackling demand and supply-side barriers

-A first for DMI, this campaign tackles both demand and supply-side problems.
-Our radio spots, broadcast in Rufumbira and Kakwa languages on two community radio stations, will raise awareness, change perceptions, and create demand for reading glasses.
+A first for DMI, this campaign tackled both demand and supply-side problems.
+Our radio spots, broadcast in Rufumbira and Kakwa languages on two community radio stations, raised awareness, changed perceptions, and created demand for reading glasses.

-As well as using radio broadcast to generate demand, we are also tackling supply-sider barriers to uptake.
-To tackle practical issues around access to reading glasses, DMI is working with VisionSpring to provide low-cost glasses to pharmacies in intervention zones.
-We have selected 12 pharmacies who will sell glasses at a cost of approximately $2 USD, significantly lower than the market average price.
-We are providing branding and promotional materials under the brand name ClearClear, which will be placed at points of sale to further generate interest and demand.
+As well as using radio broadcast to generate demand, we also tackled supply-side barriers to uptake.
+To tackle practical issues around access to reading glasses, DMI worked with VisionSpring to provide low-cost glasses to pharmacies in control and intervention zones.
+The intervention zones were exposed to the radio campaign broadcasts promoting the reading glasses for adults with presbyopia.
+We selected 16 pharmacies who sold glasses at a cost of approximately $2 USD, significantly lower than the market average price.
+We provided branding and promotional materials under the brand name ClearClear, which was placed at points of sale to further generate interest and demand.
+The branding was informed by the target audience during formative research.

 Project impact